dottomm/skatepark-coalition/src/pages/posts/weneedyou.md

-Please support our movement by following us on [Instagram](https://www.instagram.com/lumaskateparkcoalition/)
+Please show your support by following us on [Instagram](https://www.instagram.com/lumaskateparkcoalition/)